 While FA40 officers originally comprised the space cadre, the program expanded in 2007 to include other military occupational specialties and areas of concentration, as well as Department of the Army Civilians who perform duties in one of the five space mission categories.
-There are currently more than 5,000 personnel identified as members of the Army space cadre in all three components throughout the Army.

 Connolly emphasized the importance of the growing Army space cadre.
 "Our Army has an unrelenting dependence on space capabilities to execute unified land operations in support of the combatant commander's objectives," he said.
 "The Army is one of the largest users of space and is also a provider of space-based capabilities.
 Accordingly, the Army needs Soldiers and civilians who understand the space mission areas and how space is integrated with other warfighting capabilities.